Path to licensure

 In the United States, most students interested in architecture obtain a professional degree from an architecture program that is accredited by the National Architectural Accrediting Board (NAAB).
 Students may also attend a two-year college or earn bachelor’s degrees in other subjects.
 However, those students must obtain an accredited degree in order to meet the educational requirement.

-The Architectural Experience Program (AXP, formerly IDP), administered by NCARB, identifies the comprehensive experience that is essential for the independent practice of architecture.
-IDP is a national and program that architecture interns use to log their internship time via a training unit system.
-A typical internship may last three to five years.
+The Architectural Experience Program (AXP), administered by NCARB, identifies the comprehensive professional experience that is essential for the independent practice of architecture.
+AXP is a national program that design professionals use to log their professional experience time via a training unit system.
+A typical professional experience period lasts three to five years.